Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Internal Spacetimes of the Loop Quantum Black Holes

-Depending on the models, $\delta_b$ and $\delta_c$ can be chosen as constants or functions of the phase-space variables $(p_b, p_c, b, c)$.
-Different choices correspond to different quantization scheme and lead to different effective dynamics.
-Some of them suffer from dependence on fiducial cell \cite{Ashtekar:2005qt,Chiou:2008nm}, some suffer from large quantum effects in low curvature regions \cite{Boehmer:2007ket}.
-We list some of the models considered so far in Table. \ref{scheme}, and for more details, see, for example, \cite{Olmedo:2016ddn,Ashtekar:2018cay,Ashtekar:2020ifw} and references therein.
+Depending on the model, $\delta_b$ and $\delta_c$ can be chosen as constants or functions of the phase-space variables $(p_b, p_c, b, c)$.
+Different choices correspond to different quantization schemes and lead to different effective dynamics.
+Some of them suffer from dependence on fiducial cell \cite{Ashtekar:2005qt,Chiou:2008nm}, and some suffer from large quantum effects in low curvature regions \cite{Boehmer:2007ket}.
+We list some of the models considered so far in Table \ref{scheme}, and for more details, see, for example, \cite{Olmedo:2016ddn,Ashtekar:2018cay,Ashtekar:2020ifw,Gambini:2022hxr,Ashtekar:2023cod} and references therein.